TryGhost/Ghost/ghost/limit-service/README.md

     await limitService.errorIfIsOverLimit('members', {max: 10000});
 }

+if (limitService.isLimited('uploads')) {
+    // for the uploads limit we HAVE TO pass in the "currentCount" parameter and use bytes as a base unit await limitService.errorIfIsOverLimit('uploads', {currentCount: frame.file.size});
+}

 // check if any of the limits are acceding if (limitService.checkIfAnyOverLimit()) {
     console.log('One of the limits has acceded!');